 6. Mossberg 510 Mini

-The 510 Mini, from Mossberg, offers a bit more versatility, if only becasue of the polymer stocks.
+The 510 Mini, from Mossberg, offers a bit more versatility, if only because of the polymer stocks.
 The whole package starts off smaller than a 505, but the adjustable buttstock allows for the gun to grow with a shooter.
 This is ideal for young hunters, and the Mossy Oak is a nice touch.
 The MSRP is higher, too, but still totally reasonable at $438.

 All of these guns are, in different ways, teaching tools.
 And they’re also serious guns.
 They provide that opportunity to care for something, and to care about something.